 The Food Safety and Infectious Diseases Team is committed to providing advice to food businesses; this may involve carrying out a visit to assist food businesses to comply with food hygiene legislation.
-During the 2021/22 period, 151 requests for advice were received.
-Given the limited resources, and following Council priorities, we've placed greater information and detail on the Kirklees website, which, coupled with information available on the FSA website, gives prospective businesses all the information they require.
+During the 2022/23 period, 74 requests for advice were received, this is a reduction on the previous year (151) Given the limited resources, following Council priorities, we've placed greater information and detail on the Kirklees website, which, coupled with information available on the FSA website, gives prospective businesses all the information they require.